sean-uk/crapi/README.md

 ## Usage

-Open up your faviourite API Client (ie; Postman / RESTClient) and make a request to the VHost you set up.
+Open up your faviourite API Client (ie; Postman / RESTClient) and make a request to "/api" on the VHost you set up.
 It will reply with JSON API documentation.
 You can explore the API's functionality from there!

 ## What I Did: